tessmonical/ao3-bookmark-getter/readme.md

 ### Run the command

-Finally, open up your terminal.
+Open up your terminal, if it isn't already open.
 Navigate to where you've downloaded the files from this repository.

-(On Mac you can probably type the command `cd ~/Downloads` to get there, assuming you put it in the downloads folder).
+(On Mac you can probably type the command `cd Downloads` to get there, assuming you put it in the downloads folder).

-run the command `python3 ao3downloader.py username` where you type your username instead of "username".
+run the command `python3 ao3downloader.py username password` where you type your username instead of "username" and password instead of "password".

+(If you just want your public bookmarks, don't type your password, and it won't log you in to fetch the private ones)

 If all goes well, this should print out a list of urls (if you have a LOT of bookmarks,give it a minute or two).
 Those URLs are every one of your bookmarks.
 You can copy and paste them into other programs or files.

-## How can I get my private bookmarks, though?

-I haven't figured that one out yet.
-Sorry!
-I put this together in an evening and it's all I've got for now.

 ## What about serieses that I've bookmarked

 I'll add that soon when I have time- shouldn't be too hard.
+I just have to modify a couple lines, I think.

 ## It stopped working!